apache/infrastructure-asfquart/docs/templates.md

 There are many times when a template might be shared across several routes.
 In such a scenario, the usage demonstrated above will load the template several times and the watcher will overwrite itself.
 Theoretically.
-This untested.
+This is as yet untested.
 And it should not be a problem.
 So they say.

 The preferred approach is to load the template once, register it for watching,